The Power of Setting Financial Boundaries

 1. Know Your Priorities First

-Before you can protect your money, you need to know what matters most to you.
-Are you saving for a home?
+Before you can effectively protect your money, you need to understand what’s most important to you.
+Are you saving for a dream home?
 Paying off debt?
-Building an emergency fund?
+Building your emergency fund?

-Once your goals are clear, it’s easier to explain (to others and yourself) why you’re setting limits.
+Once your financial goals are clear, it becomes easier to explain (to others and yourself) why you’re setting limits.
+For instance, if you’re saving for a house, saying no to an expensive dinner makes a lot of sense.

 2. Practice Your No